Updated guide

-Redis complete tutorial: installation, first commands and real examples
+Redis complete tutorial: Redis 8, installation, CLI and real examples

 6379default port used by Redis